How to apply for jobs

 - You can check the status of your application at any time.

-- Check the “Who can apply” section to be sure you can apply.
+“Who can apply”section to be sure you can apply.

 - Check the Closing date.

 - If there is a questionnaire on the poster, provide answers to the questions in your cover letter.

 - The way you write is often evaluated.
 Make sure you use proper spelling and grammar.

 - Resumes are only used to validate the education and experience you describe in your cover letter.